Here is a very common scenario at growing companies.

-And so the team dives in and starts debating implementation details.
+And so the team members dive in and start debating implementation details.

 “Should we make the feedback anonymous, or should we even share it all?
 Reviews should be based off of employee goals…or should we scrap goals all together?
-Let’s go for annual 360s with monthly check-ins.
+Let’s go for annual 360s and have monthly check-ins, as well.
 I heard real-time feedback is a thing.
 And what’s the deal with ratings, do we need ratings?”

 The key is getting started.
 You can iterate from there

 There are so many variations and permutations of how a program will be run, and a company can spend endless hours developing, implementing, and refining an effective performance management plan.
 But the truth is, for the vast majority of companies, simply picking a good enough performance management plan and going with it will be so much more valuable than the time spent decision-making around little details around your specific performance management plan.
 You can make tweaks once you’ve started, but just get a general plan in place and get started.
 You can and will iterate from there.

 Here is a strong performance management system that I believe will work for 80% of companies, along with a list of tweaks you can make based on specific company nuances you might have.

 - Include the whole company in a review cycle at once rather than trying to keep track of everyone’s start dates.

 - Do 360 degree annual reviews including feedback from one's manager, self, direct reports, and peers, for each employee.
 For peers, ask employees to suggest 3–5 people they have worked with and have their managers approve those peer selections.